-- 3.1.1 Upon completion of installation, solar trade ally shall instruct the customer on proper system operation and maintenance and shall provide the customer with a manual (the "Customer Manual") that includes, at a minimum, the required items listed in Section 3.2 below. - 3.1.2 The Customer Manual shall be bound in a durable fashion. - 3.1.3 The Customer Manual along with the system permit(s) (approved electrical and, where applicable, building permit) shall be available during the onsite system verification.
+- 3.1.1 Upon completion of installation, solar trade ally shall instruct the customer on proper system operation and maintenance and shall provide the customer with a manual (the "Customer Manual") that includes, at a minimum, the required items listed in Section 3.2 below.
+The solar trade ally should also provide a permanent label or placard with the website and phone number of the installer at the inverter, AC combiner or system disconnect. - 3.1.2 A Customer Manual shall be delivered to the customer at the completion of the project.
+The Customer Manual shall be bound in a durable fashion for new construction projects, commercial projects or if a physical copy is requested by the customer.
+For other customers, the manual may be provided electronically only if agreed to by the customer.
+If the customer is provided with an electronic manual, the solar trade ally is also required to upload into PowerClerk and maintain records of the project for the time of the warranties. - 3.1.3 The Customer Manual along with the system permit(s) (approved electrical and, where applicable, building permit) shall be available during the onsite system verification.